Editor’s Note: This post is not intended as medical advice. Always consult a medical professional or physician before treatment of any kind.

 I took out a little bottle called “Joy” and shook out a couple of drops and massaged it into his chest, right near his heart.
 I then took out a bottle called “Peace and Calm” and rubbed a couple of drops behind each ear.
 And since as a mother of three I could certainly use all the peace and calm I can get, I did the same behind my own two ears.

 Lastly, I took out Frankincense and carefully placed a few drops onto the palm of my hand and rubbed it into the crown of his head.
 We then put on his pajamas, read a couple of books, and said night-night.

 On the first night, he didn’t make a peep.

-Truth be told, I was a skeptic about the oils and even still, I feel a little silly applying these oils all over my baby’s body like some sort of ancient magic ritual.
-But they are working and we’re getting more rest thanks to them.
-Had someone told me when I first became a parent that by baby number three, I’d be encapsulating my placenta and doing an essential oils song and dance to get my baby to sleep each night, I’d have laughed right in their face.
-But the perils of parenting change you in ways you would never believe or expect to happen, most of the time, it’s for the better.
+Truth be told, I was a total skeptic about the oils and even still, I feel a little silly applying these oils all over my baby’s body like some sort of ancient magic ritual.
+But hey, they are working and we’re getting more rest thanks to them.
+Had someone told me when I first became a parent that by baby No. 3, I’d be encapsulating my placenta and doing an essential oils song and dance to get my kid to sleep each night, I probably would have laughed right in their face.
+But the perils of parenting change you in ways you would never expect — and most of the time, it’s for the better.